Teoneag/AutoHotkey-Arhive-Shortcuts/README.md

 - make the open with code open the selected folder, and if not the opened folder in file explorer
 - fix readme
 - rename arhive to the actual file name.zip: 10m -> 9m

-## ToDo

 - make open with code work directly, without lunching cmd
 - for tampermonkey shortcut weblab answer, fix error on line 19
+- refresh windows explorer window after deleting the zip file: 20m

+## ToDo

 ## Special Thanks